All Products

 PolarDB:Method 2 for database and table restoration: Restore data to an earlier point in time

 Database and table restoration is a process that restores only specified databases or tables in a cluster.
-For example, assume that you are the database administrator of a gaming company, you can use the database and table restoration feature to restore the data of a player or a group of players.
-You can restore databases and tables by using two methods: restore from a backup set or restore to an earlier point in time.
-This topic describes how to restore the data of a database or table to an earlier point in time.
+For example, you are the database administrator of a gaming company.
+You can use the database and table restoration feature to restore the data of a player or a group of players.
+You can restore databases or tables by using two methods: restore from a backup set or restore to an earlier point in time.
+This topic describes how to restore the data of databases or tables to an earlier point in time.

-The database and table restoration feature of PolarDB does not overwrite or delete existing databases or tables in the cluster, nor does it directly write data into databases and tables in the cluster.
-Instead, new databases and tables are created in the cluster.
-By specifying new names for databases or tables during the restoration process, you can restore backup data from db1 to db2.
+The database and table restoration feature of PolarDB does not overwrite or delete existing databases or tables in the cluster, or directly write data to existing databases or tables in the cluster.
+The feature creates new databases or tables in the cluster.
+You can specify new database names or table names during the restoration process to restore data to the new databases or tables.
+For example, you can specify db2 as the destination database to restore backup data from db1 to db2.

 Supported versions